All Products

 Prepare a MySQL CDC data source

-This example uses an ApsaraDB RDS for MySQL instance.
-Create a database named `order_dw` and three business tables with data.
+This topic uses an ApsaraDB RDS for MySQL instance as an example.
+You need to create a database named order_dw and populate three business tables with data.

 1. Create an ApsaraDB RDS for MySQL instance.